Ziyu XIE

 Logo The Chinese University of Hong Kong (Year of Admin: 2025)

-Hello, I'm Zeno Ziyu XIE, a Ph.D. student at The Chinese University of Hong Kong (CUHK), majoring in Information Engineering.
-My academic interests lie in Machine Learning, Federated Learning, Optimization, and Communication Systems.
+Hello, I'm Ziyu (Zeno) XIE, currently a Ph.D. student at The Chinese University of Hong Kong (CUHK), majoring in Information Engineering (IE).
+I obtained my B.Eng. degree from The Chinese University of Hong Kong, Shenzhen (CUHK-Shenzhen) in August 2025.
+My academic interests lie in Communication System, Machine Learning, and Artificial Intelligence.

 Education Background